 - Increased career potential to earn a higher salary

 - Increased professional attitude and your demeanor

 - Increased ability to command trust and respect

-Insurance billers and coders in the medical field have garnered respect within the field and with their peers.
+Medical insurance billers and coders have garnered respect within the field and with their peers.
 By maintaining accurate records for insurance and medical billing, they are immensely needed and extremely useful.

 Health care providers could not receive their payments accurately without them.
 And worse than that, a faulty code could potentially prevent patients from getting their medications and treatments they are supposed to receive.
 But, lucky for all of us, certified billing specialists are always on the job!

 The (CMRS) exam or Certified Medical Reimbursement Specialist exam, The American Medical Billers Association (AMBA) offers this certification for an enhanced certification portfolio.

 The (RHIA) exam or Registered Health Information Administrator exam is a certification for the ability to manage patient medical records and patient health information and data.
 The RHIA certification can open your employments opportunities due to the scope of work and necessity of the job.